-Provided an appropriate e-mail program is installed on your computer, you can send presentations by e-mail directly from Presentations.
+Provided an appropriate e-mail program is installed on your device, you can send presentations by e-mail directly from Presentations.

 - 1. Create or open the presentation that is to be e-mailed. - 2.
-Invoke the File > Send command. - 3.
+Invoke the menu command File > Send. - 3.
 Select the format in which the document is to be sent.